efuller-gov/dm3k/docs/optimizer_devGuide.md

 # Optimizer Development and Extension Guide #

-The optimizer is one of the core pieces of functionality of Open-DM3K.
+The optimizer is one of the core elements of Open-DM3K.
 It takes in the problem definition, performs integer programming optimization of the problem, and returns the results of the optimization.

-This document describes the component parts of the optimizer and how others can add new optimizers to the existing system.
+This document describes the component parts of the optimizer and how to add new optimizers to the existing system.

 Table of Contents: